cozy/cozy-stack/docs/cli/cozy-stack_fixer_contact-emails.md

-## cozy-stack instances ls
+## cozy-stack fixer contact-emails

-List instances
+Detect and try to fix invalid emails on contacts

 ### Synopsis

-cozy-stack instances ls allows to list all the instances that can be served by this server.
+Detect and try to fix invalid emails on contacts

 ```
-cozy-stack instances ls [flags]
+cozy-stack fixer contact-emails [flags]
 ```

 ### Options

 ```
-      --fields strings   Arguments shown for each line in the list
-  -h, --help             help for ls
+  -h, --help   help for contact-emails
-      --json             Show each line as a json representation of the instance
 ```

 ### Options inherited from parent commands